PravdeepK/ClassProject/README.md

 - Freddy Kawanishi

 ## Project Overview
 This website designed for Games Hub, a platform to connecting gaming enthusiasts worldwide.
-The website comes with different sections, including Games News, New Releases,Online Game Store, Games Events,Customer Services, and Contact Form.
-Our mission is to provide the latest games, news, and updates in a user-friendly and a pleasing web layout.
+The website comes with different sections, including Games News,sections of New Releases,Online Game Store, upcoming Events,Customer Services,Contact Form and more.
+Our mission is to provide the latest games, news, and updates in a user-friendly and a pleasing web layout, customers also can purchase games and explore online.

 ## Design
 The website's design was using Figma, To access the design files: